tedfytw1209/VLM/m3/data_prepare/README.md

-# MONAI-VILA: Data Preparation
+# Data Preparation

 Preparing the datasets for VILA training and testing requires three steps:
-1. Downloading all the datasets (Information to download each dataset is provided in the readme.md for the `vqa`, `report` and `expert` directories)
+1. Downloading all the datasets (Information to download each dataset is provided in the readme.md for the [vqa](./vqa/README.md), [report](./report/README.md) and [expert](./experts/README.md) directories)
 2. Generating the instruction data for all datasets (Information to generate the instruction data is provided in the readme.md for the `vqa`, `report` and `expert` directory)
-3. Adding the prepared datasets to VILA in a data mixture (More information can be found in the [quickstart guide](../train/readme.md))
+3. Adding the prepared datasets to VILA in a data mixture (More information can be found in the [quickstart guide](../train/README.md))

 ### VQA Datasets
 - **PathVQA**: Pathology-based VQA dataset with ~4,000 images and ~32,000 QA pairs, focusing on microscopic views of human tissue.